 They enable businesses to communicate with users in their preferred languages, allowing businesses to connect with customers and build long-lasting relationships truly.

 5. You'll deliver support on messaging channels your users already use

 Consumers expect swift responses to social media questions and complaints.
 Deploy intelligent virtual assistants at the frontline of customer support across messaging channels such as Facebook, Google Business Messenger, WhatsApp, LINE, and more.
 Provide two-way natural conversations that are personalized and consistent with context at the center of every conversation from channel to channel, delivering the sort of messaging experience your customers have become accustomed to in their personal lives.
 Businesses can also deflect traffic from call-center to cheaper messaging channels such as chat, reducing cost overheads and improving FRT.

 Amidst the waves of digital transformation, changing user behavior patterns, and the COVID-19 pandemic, customer experience has become the ultimate differentiator for companies to truly thrive in this economy.

 Potential cost savings and the ability to provide 24-hour customer service are among the top reasons businesses are increasingly adopting an automation-first support strategy.

 Using Zendesk support?
-Up your CX game with the combined power of AI and humans using Haptik.
-Make Haptik your frontline of customer support, and automate 80 percent of support queries, freeing up your Zendesk agents to focus on high-value, complex issues.
-With 100+ implementations in six countries, Haptik has powered more than 3 billion customer interactions for enterprises such as KFC, OLA, StarHub, Zurich, and Disney Hotstar.
+Up your CX game with the combined power of AI and humans using Haptik or try the Zendesk chatbot, Answer Bot.
+With Haptik you can automate 80 percent of support queries, freeing up your Zendesk agents to focus on high-value, complex issues.